mediaecosystems/public-infrastructure/src/pages/podcasts/19-charlton-mcilwain.md

 *Ethan Zuckerman:*

 Hi, everybody.
 Welcome back to Reimagining the Internet.
-I am your host, Ethan Zuckerman with the Institute for Digital Public Infrastructure at UMass Amherst.
+I am your host, Ethan Zuckerman with the Initiative for Digital Public Infrastructure at UMass Amherst.
 I am thrilled today to have my friend Charlton McIlwain.
 He's the vice provost for faculty engagement and development.
 He's a professor of media, culture and communication at NYU.
 Important for our conversation today, he is the author of the acclaimed Black Software from AfroNet to Black Lives Matter.
 You can see the cover of it above his shoulder.
 Charlton, it's so good to have you here.

 *Charlton McIlwain:*